 \subsection{Root-Causing Strategies}

 During different stages of product development, the nature of validation activities might vary significantly.
-When there are many failing tests, the root-cause for failures might be different for subgroups of all failed tests.
-In this case it is important to be able to discover these subgroups of failing tests so that failures in each subgroup can be debugged together to save validation effort and avoid duplication.
+When there are many failing tests, the root cause for failures might be different for subgroups of all failed tests.
+In this case it is important to be able to discover these subgroups of failing tests so that failures in each subgroup can be debugged together to save validation effort.
 On the other hand, it is important to be able to efficiently debug individual failures.
-In our approach, the strategies of identifying subgroups of failing tests with similar root-cause and putting focus on root-causing individual failures correspond to breadth-first and depth-first search strategies in the root-causing tree that we define next.
+In our approach, the strategies of identifying subgroups of failing tests with similar root cause and putting focus on root-causing individual failures correspond to breadth-first and depth-first search strategies in the \emph{Root-Causing Tree ($\rct$)} that we define next.